RadowanMahmud/MASC_design_description/ReadMe.md

     }
 ```

 - Updated SIMILARITY Scope mutations with MAIN Scope mutations.
-That is replaced SSLContext and IvParameterContext mutations with MAIN scope mutations.
+That is replaced SSLContext,IvParameterContext, MessageDigest etc mutations with MAIN scope mutations.
 The following is an example where the hard coded byte operator mutation was replaced with mutation from MAIN Scope.

 ![example](assets/Capture.PNG)

+## Usage of the Web Interface
+User can easily go through different features with buttons clicks.
+MASC Lab has given them the chance to test their configurations and MASC Eninge can then fully utilize that configuration.
+The plugin integration is now more easyy as the user only needs to provide the java code and also can decide if it should be integrated or not.
+The results of the tool profiling process can now stored for further purapose.
+Beside the data from the MASC Engine process is also stored hence makaing the whole process more easy to maintain for the user.

+## Why this is a mature prototype?
+While desigining the prototype it was kept in mind that some process may take time so proper threading mechanism was used so that the user can keep using the features.
+Besides the installation process is simple and user no longer has to keeep track of all files.
+All design documentations were implemented prior to the development of the interface and also it has been kept in mind that new features may arise so has been implemented in a moduleriozed format.
+SOLID principles were maintained during the design and development process.

+ ## Limitations
+ Despite al the features the user still needs to provide a manually written configuration file and change it accordingly.
+As MASC is still evolving it is hard to bring all this configurations in a form format at this stage.

+ But as there is always room for further development it can be implemented in future.
+And that is the future plan for the web interface.